javawizard/openrouter-balance/extension-progress.md

 15. Added a menu item to the status bar menu that automatically switches to the output channel in vscode's output view
 16. Logged errors that occur during refresh to the output channel
 17. Removed all console.log and console.error statements, replacing them with outputChannel logging for better user experience and debugging
+18. Modified the "auto refresh the balance on file save" logic so that it only refreshes the balance if the saved file is in the current workspace.
+19. Added a setting to enable or disable the "automatic refresh on file save" behavior.
+20. Made all status bar menu items available as commands in the command palette.

 ## Current Status